Kettle Bridge Clogs was based in Maidstone, Kent but had members from a wide area of Kent and beyond.

 at Barming by Kettle Bridge Clogs

-Our name originates from the 'Kettle Bridge' - an ancient wooden bridge which used to cross the River Medway between Barming and West Farleigh.
-By tradition, we dance in procession across the new 'Kettle Bridge' each May Day evening at 7.15pm prompt to mark the start of the dancing season and then move on to The Bull Inn - the nearest pub - to dance and celebrate.
+Our name originated from the 'Kettle Bridge' — an ancient wooden bridge which used to cross the River Medway between Barming and West Farleigh.
+By tradition, we danced in procession across the new 'Kettle Bridge' each May Day evening at 7.15pm prompt to mark the start of the dancing season and then moved on to The Bull Inn - the nearest pub - to dance and celebrate.

-Kettle Bridge Clogs specialises in the Morris dances of the North West of England, where it was customary for teams to dance in procession through the streets, wearing their usual working footwear - clogs!
-The dances the team perform are a mixture of traditionally based dances which take the names of the towns in Cheshire and Lancashire where the dances originated, as well as dances created by the team in the North West style.
+Kettle Bridge Clogs specialised in the Morris dances of the North West of England, where it was customary for teams to dance in procession through the streets, wearing their usual working footwear — clogs!
+The dances the team performed were a mixture of traditionally based dances which took the names of the towns in Cheshire and Lancashire where the dances originated, as well as dances created by the team in the North West style.
 For our 20th anniversary, we arranged a tour of the North West, to take our dances home!

 Kettle Bridge Band at Marlboro Ale 2009